Linuxfabrik/monitoring-plugins/README.md

 * Timeout gracefully on errors (for example `df` on a failed network drive) and return WARN.
 * Return UNKNOWN on missing dependencies or wrong parameters.
 * Mainly return WARN.
 Only return CRIT if the operators have to wake up at night.

+## Unit Tests

+Use the `unittest` framework (https://docs.python.org/2.7/library/unittest.html), run the check as a bash command, capture stdout, stderr and its return code, and run your assertions.

+To test a check that need to run some tools that aren't on your machine, provide an `examples` stdout file and a `--test` parameter to feed "example/stdout-file,expected-stderr,expected-retc" into your check.
+If you get the `--test` parameter, skip the execution of your bash/psutil/whatever function.

 ## Names, Naming Conventions